Since 2017

 Instructions

 1. I prepare the ingredients.
-Beef can be replaced with lamb or beef on bone (more flavorful broth from bones).
+The beef can be replaced with lamb or with beef on the bone.

 Step 1